 The most important thing to know is that a perfect pineapple smells, well, like pineapple.
 Turn the pineapple upside down and smell the base of the pineapple.
 It should have a fresh, sweet smell.
 If the base of the fruit doesn't smell at all, then the fruit is most likely unripe.
 If it smells too sweet, like alcohol or vinegar, it's probably an overripe pineapple and it's started to ferment.

 Another good judge of ripeness is touch.
 You want it to be firm, but with a little bit of give.
 You don't want it to be soft and squishy.
 A pineapple at peak ripeness will be heavy, as compared to other pineapples of the same size.
 In other words, don't look for the biggest, heaviest pineapple, but rather one that's heavy for its size.

 Are Pineapples Ripe When Green?

-It's not hard to pick the perfect ripe pineapple with a little know-how at the grocery store.
+It's not hard to pick and store the perfect ripe pineapple with a little know-how at the grocery store.
 And like the hostesses of yore, you too can impress your friends and neighbors with delicious fruit.
 Even better, because you actually get to eat your pineapple!

 This article was originally published on June 27, 2019.